ibrahim0814/books/Give and Take by Adam Grant/README.md

-## Give and Take: Why Helping Others Drives Out Success by Adam Grant
+## Give and Take: Why Helping Others Drives Our Success by Adam Grant

 ### Chapter 1: Good Returns